TFCC - What is the Triangular FibroCartilage Complex and what does it do?

 The Triangular Fibrocartilage complex is composed of several ligaments.
 Triangular Fibrocartilage provides a cushion on the top of the ulna.
 It, along with the dorsal and palmar radioulnar ligaments (RUL) prevent the ulna and radius from spreading apart.
 The UCLs (Ulnar collateral ligaments) include the ulnotriquetral ligament, the ulnolunate ligament, and the extensor carpi ulnaris (ECU).
 As you can see, the TFCC is quite complex.

-According to Market Research, it was noted that seniors - those older than 70, TFCC tears were present in nearly 50% of the population.
+According to Market Research, TFCC tears were present in nearly 50% of the over 65 aged population.
 On the other end of the spectrum, 27% of patients presented for wrist injuries age 30 or younger had TFCC tears.

 A small retrospective study found that 38.9% of people with severe rheumatoid arthritis developed TFCC tears.